Kerryru/Data-analysis/readme.txt

 ## Installation

-Before running the analysis code, make sure you have extracted the dataset files : netflix_reviews.zip.
+！Before running the analysis code, make sure you have extracted the dataset files : netflix_reviews.zip.

-Before running the analysis code, make sure you have the following libraries installed:
+！Before running the code, make sure you have installed all the required libraries in requirements.txt

-- pandas
-- collections
-- matplotlib
-- wordcloud

-You can install these libraries using pip:

---pip install pandas matplotlib wordcloud
+## File Description

+netflix_reviews.csv is the dataset for this model construction.

+The Sentiment Analysis Model_TF-IDF.ipynb file contains all the sentiment analysis model codes for machine learning and deep learning models based on TF-IDF feature vectors mentioned in the paper.

+The Sentiment Analysis Model_Bert.ipynb file contains all the sentiment analysis model codes for machine learning and deep learning models based on Bert feature vectors mentioned in the paper.

+The Useffulness Score Model_TF-IDF.ipynb file contains all the usefulness score model codes for machine learning and deep learning models based on TF-IDF feature vectors mentioned in the paper.

+The Useffulness Score Model_Bert.ipynb file contains all the usefulness score model codes for machine learning and deep learning models based on Bert feature vectors mentioned in the paper.

+##Record of project progress and plans

 Plan/ How to do/ Success criteria/ Deadline